Permafacture/data-oriented-pyglet/README.md

 Numpy-ECS
 ====================

-data oriented programming with numpy through an Entity-Component-System model.
+Data oriented programming with numpy through an Entity-Component-System model.

 This project was inspired by lack luster performance of rotating a bunch of polygons in tests towards a game engine.
 The concept was inspired by: